What is the Family and Medical Leave Act?

 The Family and Medical Leave Act does not cover all employees.
 Employees are only eligible if they have been employed by the company for at least 12 months before the intended leave.
 The employee must also have around 156 days or 1,250 hours worked within the 12 months before the leave.

-The FMLA applies to people who need to take temporary leave from work in order to undergo medical treatment and recovery, to give birth or care for a newborn child, to adopt a child, even a foster child or to care for an injured child, spouse or parent who is facing a serious health or medical condition.
+The FMLA applies to people who need to take a temporary leave from work in order to undergo medical treatment and recovery, to give birth or care for a newborn child, to adopt a child, even a foster child or to care for an injured child, spouse or parent who is facing serious health or medical condition.
 The law allows for 12 weeks of unpaid leave during any 12-month period and up to 26 weeks leave for employees who need to care for a seriously ill or injured relative who is a member of the armed services.
 During this leave period, employers must respect several restrictions:

 - An employee cannot be terminated while on FMLA leave.